derickr/derickrethans-articles/201404090929-aggregation-cursor.rst

    :Tags: blog, php, mongodb
    :Short: aggrcur

-With MongoDB 2.6 released, the PHP driver for MongoDB has also seen many updates to support the features in the new MongoDB release.
-In this series of articles, I will illustrate some of those.
+Now that MongoDB 2.6 has been released, the PHP driver for MongoDB has also received amny updates to support the new features.
+In this series of articles, I will illustrate some of those updates.

 In this article, I will introduce command cursors and demonstrate how they can be applied to aggregations.
 I previously wrote about the